 In his experience, centralized on himself, that’s the most important thing.
 We’re taking that sense of self that he has accumulated and trying to turn it to what another person is thinking to invite empathy out.
 He has cognitive empathy.
 The girl is sad.
 But he may not feel it.
 It’s when you really understand it without talking that the true empathy happens.
 If I come back from this great vacation then I come in and you don’t look good, I can switch and change that emotion and say “Hey, what’s up?” to reach out, while suppressing my own need to share my excitement of my vacation.

-The body drives emotion and emotion drives the body.
-He was in emotional brain in that moment, not in logical brain.
+The body drives his impulse and impulse drives his body.
+He was impulsive in that moment, not in his logical brain.
 He’s still working on that transition to the logical brain.
 You’re not going to get that emotional piece using a lot of words.
 You can say, “I know that felt good.
 The girl was sad.
 One day you will be able to not do that.”
 For another child you just might acknowledge what happened saying, “Hmm… so sad… girl was sad… you’re ok.” and then hug the child.

 Theory of mind is a very crucial process in differentiating whether child has a diagnosis of Autism Spectrum Disorder or Sensory Processing Disorder, according to Maude.
 It starts to develop in the fourth functional emotional developmental capacity (FEDC) of the Developmental, Individual differences, Relationship-based (DIR) model.
-In FEDC 4, that awareness is what makes my son emerging.
+In the fourth FEDC, that awareness is what makes my son emerging.
 He’s staying and wondering what he’s feeling and wondering.
 You want that registration.
 It is an early step towards theory of mind.

 You deepen the plot in the fifth functional emotional developmental capacity (FEDC 5).
 In the 4th capacity, you have all of this emotion.
 You have to be able to ideate about what it is you might be feeling in order to respond to that at the fourth capacity.
 Autistic kids have a phenomenal way of trying to figure out how to get what they want, so the parents think, “Well he is so smart, he should be able to understand” when they get frustrated about inappropriate behaviours.